D2-mods/Better-IWD-Pregen/README.md

 - Start a new game with new characters (you can also load one saved at the start).
 - Wait a few seconds for the script to run for each character.
 - That's it.
 The items will be either equipped or in the inventory.
-- For classic IWD, you may need to open/close the Inventory screen 1-2 times to make the script run.

 **NOTE: Auto-equip option is not compatible with proficiency overhauls.**